 Training mindfulness meditation techniques, or the ability to be present in the here and now, to address depression, stress, negative emotions and cravings in preventing relapses in people with addiction.
 It is often combined with cognitive-behavioral therapy.
 Also known as self-help groups, peer support groups, and mutual aid, mutual aid organizations are, for the most part, peer-led volunteer organizations that focus on social support communication and the sharing of addiction and recovery experiences and skills.
 A characterization of residents’ opposition to a proposed development within their local area, such as addiction treatment centers or harm reduction programs.

 It is often correlated with strong fears of increasing crime, poverty, drug use, or community degradation.
 The term tends to have the connotation that residents would tolerate or even support the new development if it were not proposed so close to themselves (that is,.
-A family of drugs used therapeutically to treat pain, which also produce a feeling of euphoria (a “high”) and are naturally derived from the opium poppy plant (p.
-Chronic and repeated opioid use can lead to tolerance, physical dependence and addiction.

 When used, this term could imply that one is simply swapping one addiction for another, replacing an illegal opioid, such as heroin, with a longer-acting but less euphoric opioid.
 Research has shown that, with or without psychosocial support, opioid agonist and antagonist medications are effective treatments for opioid use disorder.
 In addition, this term may create a double standard for the treatment of substance use disorders, since no other medication used to treat other health conditions is called “replacement.”.
 Instead, many recommend using the term “medications” for addiction treatment.